Development Questionnaire or “How to Build and Develop a Web Site”

 An E-commerce Site (a site that sells items directly or through affiliate links)

-2. Here are some common reasons for building a site.
+2. Reasons for building a site.
 Rank them in order of importance to you.

 _____To provide improved customer service.